 Using international units to help meet Australia's emissions reduction targets

-In its Targets and Progress Review, the Authority recommended that Australia should strengthen its 2020 emissions reduction target, and that international units be used to complement domestic measures to achieve whatever 2020 target Australia settles on.
+The Authority has recommended in its February 2014 Targets and Progress Review, that Australia strengthen its 2020 emissions reduction target, and that international units be used to complement domestic measures to achieve its 2020 target Australia.

 - the benefits and risks of using international units